This guide explains the function of each button available for formatting and styling your text.

 For accessibility purposes, the first row of a table will automatically be designated as Table Headings.
 Headings are critical to include in a table so that screen reading software can identify information in the table.

-Screenshot of the Text Area toolbar.
+Text Area toolbar.
 The table dropdown menu is outlined.

 Hyperlinks can be added or removed from your text by first highlighting the desired text, then clicking the link/unlink button.